Hong Kong has one of the most active property markets globally where office space prices in the CBD capture most of the headlines.

 Yet, the tax can be levied in case you’re trading property (buying short term and speculating).

-Each case is treated individually and I recommend you to contact the IRD for more information to get an individual assessment.
+Each case is treated individually and I recommend you contact the IRD for more information to get an individual assessment.

 Can I live in a commercial property in Hong Kong?